Colosseum Ticket Guide

 A Rome city pass is a convenient way to visit the Colosseum as well as other attractions.
 There are a number of different city passes available, the most popular being the Roma Pass and the Omnia Vatican & Rome Card.
 Both of these provide skip the line access to the Colosseum.

-Roma Pass: With the Roma Pass you can choose between the 48 hours and 72 hour option.
+Roma Pass : With this pass you can choose between the 48 hours and 72 hour option.
 With the 48 hour option will have free entry to the first museum or archaeological site you visit and reduced rates thereafter.
 In addition, it provides unlimited public transport, as well as discounts to events, exhibitions and other tourist services.
 Instead of the 48 hour option you can opt for the 72 hour option which is valid for an extra day and provides free entry to two museums or archaeological sites.

 There are three possible ways to reserve your entry with the cards: